-2. Discussion on Disposition Item from February 26, 2025 Council Meeting
+4. Discussion on Disposition Item from February 26, 2025 Council Meeting consideration and to Council Members for information purposes.

 Committee to discuss and review attachments on Disposition Item from February 26, 2025 Council Meeting.

 At the February 26, 2025 Council Meeting, the following motion was passed to refer correspondence to the Georgina Agricultural Advisory Committee for information and discussion.